 - Payment integrations include Stripe, Square, Authorize.net, Paypal, PayFast and around 100 others

 Weebly has stronger customer support, primarily because they have a simpler product, and its all managed under the Weebly umbrella.
 With WordPress, you may find yourself calling 4 or 5 different companies, since hosting, themes and plugins are all typically provided separately.

 On the other hand, WordPress is so widely used, you can find answers to just about any question with a Google search.
-For example, we have detailed support guides for all our Fit Web Themes WordPress themes, and provide one-on-one support via our Q&A forum.
+For example, we have detailed support guides for all our Fit Web Themes WordPress themes.
 Most themes and plugins will provide free resources like these.